aldotromp/nl.klikaanklikuit/README.md

 ## What's new

+### v4.0.14/15/16
+Fixed some error translations
+Corrected doorbell naming scheme and images to be on par with KlikAanKlikUit.
+Added some additional error handling for the protocol.

 ### v4.0.13
 Changed doorbell devices to have a seperate device for the gong and the button.
 This fixes a issue where the device keeps triggering itself in a flow where both the gong and the button where used.
 If you're using the button in a flow, you'll have to add the button seperately and integrate it again in the flow.

 ### v4.0.12
 Changed AC-300, AC-1000 and AC-3500 to kakunew signal.
-This should fix the "invalid_device_data" problems for those devices.
+This should fix the "invalid device data" problems for those devices.

 ### v4.0.11
 Reverted signal fallback.